monadicsystems/monadicsystems.github.io/post2.md

 # Named Routes in Okapi: Part I

-A while back, I made a [post on Reddit](https://www.reddit.com/r/haskell/comments/trzi5u/new_serverside_framework_based_on_monadic_parsing/) introducing the [Okapi web framework]() to the Haskell community.
+A while back, I made a [post on Reddit](https://www.reddit.com/r/haskell/comments/trzi5u/new_serverside_framework_based_on_monadic_parsing/) introducing [Okapi](https://www.okapi.wiki/) to the Haskell community.
 There was good discussion in the thread and I got lots of useful, constructive feedback.
 There was one comment on the post by u/n00bomb that caught my attention:

 > How to do "Named Routes"?